-The practice gathered feedback from staff through meetings, surveys, and informal discussions.
+The practice gathered feedback from staff through meetings and informal discussions.
 Staff were encouraged to offer suggestions for improvements to the service and said these were listened to and acted on.
+For example, in response to feedback from staff the practice had made improvements in relation to staff uniforms, implementing scents for the patient waiting area and heatable neck scarves for the patients' comfort and relaxation.